lab-cosmo/librascal/CONTRIBUTING.rst

 Jupyter Notebooks
 =================

-Please read the README section on this topic.
+Please read the `README section <README.rst#jupyter-notebooks>`_ on this topic.
 In general, avoid contributing code in notebooks wherever possible.
 If you do have to commit notebooks to version control, make sure you've installed the ``nbstripout`` extension and that it works properly (i.e. you're not committing the output of notebook